TheMannu/Devops-Tools-Installation-Configurations/IAM.md

 ### 2. **CloudShell is Region-Specific**
    - AWS CloudShell is indeed region-specific.
 When you launch CloudShell, it is tied to the AWS region that you have selected in the AWS Management Console.
    - If you need to perform tasks in multiple regions, you will need to switch regions in the AWS Management Console and launch a new CloudShell session in each region.

+### 3. **Best Practice: Using Roles Instead of Storing Credentials**
+   - It is a best practice to use IAM roles rather than storing long-term credentials (like access keys and secret keys) on your virtual machines or in your environment.

+   - IAM roles provide temporary security credentials that are automatically rotated, reducing the risk of credential exposure.

+   - By using roles, you can follow the principle of least privilege, granting only the permissions necessary to perform specific tasks.